 Go to Google Photos and start uploading your photo by clicking on the little cloud:

-Copy the link, open a new window/tab in private with incognito mode (this is very important, otherwise it might not work), and paste the link.
+Open a new window/tab in private with incognito mode (this is very important, otherwise it might not work), and paste the link.

 Click on the picture again, right click, and copy the url of the image: